 A: Many literacy councils are working to meet the needs of fast-growing immigration populations.
 If your local council offers ESL services and you would like to help someone learn English, you must complete ESL tutor training, but you do not need to know a student’s native language.
 The curriculum is based on English with instruction beginning as basic as learning the alphabet.

 A: Please contact ALA using our Contact Us form.
 Alternatively, you can call ALA in Little Rock at 907-2490 or call for free outside of Little Rock at 800-264-7323.
 You can also email us at [email protected].

 We will make a referral to the literacy council closest to the prospective student.
 A staff person will call the prospective student for a time to meet.
 At that meeting, students are asked about their goals and their education experiences.
 They will also be assessed to see what materials and instruction are necessary to help them achieve their literacy goals.

-Thank you for visiting the website of Adult Learning Alliance.
+Thanks for visiting the website of Adult Learning Alliance of Arkansas.